-Distance Education Centre Victoria and Home Schooling – What is the difference?
+Virtual School Victoria and Home Schooling – What is the difference?

 Home schooling is where a family takes responsibility for teaching their children at home.
 Families who home school their children are registered to do this with the Victorian Registration and Qualifications Authority (VRQA).
 Registered Home Schooling families select appropriate learning materials for their children’s learning program.
-It is not possible to be both registered for Home Schooling and be enrolled as a DECV student at the same time.
+It is not possible to be both registered for Home Schooling and be enrolled as a VSV student at the same time.

 Purchase of curriculum materials for registered home schooling families

 Virtual School Victoria will no longer be providing our current or previous printed learning materials for purchase by registered home schooling families.

 Students who are currently registered for Home Schooling with the VRQA and have made a decision to return to mainstream schooling for their senior years (Year 10, Year 11 or Year 12), can apply to enrol directly into a full time Year 10 or VCE program with the VSV in 2019.

 The VSV operates on the same term dates as all other Victorian Government Schools.
 The dates for 2019 are: